Cigna Foundation Grants and Funding FAQs

 Health and well-being Education and workforce development Healthier Kids For Our Future®

-The Cigna Foundation considers one-year, multi-year, and pilot projects.
+The Cigna Group Foundation considers one-year, multi-year, and pilot projects.
 Please note that multi-year requests are accepted but terms will be limited to three years.

 Fund awards vary by grant program.
 Check each application link for additional details on anticipated award dates.